1999 Aggie Bonfire collapse: Memorials and vigils

 At noon, students held an impromptu prayer service in the center of campus, at Rudder Fountain.
 An official memorial service was held less than seventeen hours after the collapse.
 Over 16,000 mourners, including then Texas Lieutenant Governor Rick Perry, packed Reed Arena to pay tribute to those who died and those who had spent all day working to rescue the injured.
 At the end of the service, as A&M University President Ray Bowen presented roses to the families of the dead and injured students, the crowd spontaneously stood in silence, linking arms with those standing next to them, before quietly singing "Amazing Grace".
 Only after all of the rescue workers and family members had left the facility did the audience depart.

+The Texas Exes student chapter canceled Texas' corresponding rivalry pregame tradition, the Hex Rally, in favor of a "Unity Gathering" on November 22 at the UT Tower and extended an invitation to all Aggies and their friends.
+The tower was darkened out of respect for those who had died in the collapse or been affected by it, and participants lit white candles instead of the usual red in memory of the fallen Aggies.

-On November 25, 1999, the date that the bonfire would have burned, Aggies instead held a vigil and remembrance ceremony.
+On November 25, the date that the bonfire would have burned, Aggies instead held a vigil and remembrance ceremony.
 Over 40,000 people lit candles and observed up to two hours of silence at the site of the collapse, before walking to Kyle Field for yell practice.
 At the stadium, fans relit their candles as the Parsons Mounted Cavalry fired the Aggie cannon twelve times, once for each victim.
-Former US President George H. W. Bush, his wife Barbara, Texas Governor George W. Bush, and his wife Laura attended the remembrance ceremony.
+Former US President George H. W. Bush attended with his wife Barbara, as did his son George W. Bush, Texas Governor and future US President, with his wife Laura.